Anaplectoides pressus (Grote, 1874)

 Photograph copyright: Merrill A. Peterson

-This species is similar to Anaplectoides pressus but differs in several respects.
-It is smaller with less elongate wings, less green in color, and lacks a contrasting white patch distal to the reniform spot.
+This species is similar to Anaplectoides prasina but differs in several respects.
+Anaplectoides pressus is smaller with stubbier wings, is less green, and lacks a contrasting white patch distal to the reniform spot.
 Some specimens of A. pressus are more gray than green.
-These resemble Aplectoides condita, but this species lacks dark wedges medial to the subterminal line.
+These resemble Aplectoides condita, but this species lacks dark wedges medial to the subterminal line that are present in A. pressus.
 Gray specimens of A. pressus are also similar to Xestia homogena and Xestia speciosa.
-These species are gray, black, and white without any warm colors.
+Both of these species are gray, black, and white without any warm tints.
 Even predominantly gray specimens of A. pressus have some green, brown, or rust tones.

-The type localities of two synonyms are from our region.
+The type localities of two synonyms are in the PNW.
 Aplectoides discolor Smith is from the mouth of the Skeena River, Inverness, British Columbia and Aplectoides abbea Smith is from Westminster, British Columbia.

 This species is widely distributed throughout much of North America in moist hardwood forests and conifer forests.
 In the Pacific Northwest, it is usually rather rare and sporadic in coastal rainforests, oak woodlands, mixed hardwood forests, and mixed hardwood-conifer forests at low to middle elevations west of the Cascades.
 It is most common in spruce-fir forests at high elevations along the summit of the Cascades.
 It also occurs in mixed hardwood-conifer forests and ponderosa pine forests at middle elevations east of the Cascades.